gugarosa/codipy/README.md

 # codipy
-Codipy is a technology-based combination of daily problems and innovative solutions.
+Codipy holds a basic scaffold design for institutional applications.